-Last year, Gordon’s Gin increased the value of the Turner Prize to £40,000, with £25,000 being awarded to the winner and £5,000 each to the other shortlisted artists.
-It comes as part of Gordons gin three-year sponsorship.
+This year the Turner Prize is sponsored by Gordons gin as part of a three-year partnership that began in 2004.
+Gordons gin increased the value of the Turner Prize to £40,000 since, with £25,000 being awarded to the winner and £5,000 each to the other shortlisted artists.

 Whats the purpose of the exhibition?

 The exhibition is designed to enable the public to see and discuss the work of the shortlisted artists.
-The artists are not judged on the work they show in the exhibition.
-They are nominated for, and judged on, work they exhibited in the previous twelve months.
+The artists are nominated and judged on their contribution to British art over the previous twelve months.

 Who chooses what goes in the exhibition?

-They artists can choose to show any recent work in this exhibition.
+The artists can choose to show any recent work in this exhibition.
 They make their selection in collaboration with curators from Tate Britain.
-This years curators are Lizzie Carey-Thomas and Rachel Tant.
+This years curators are Gair Boase, Lizzie Carey-Thomas and Katharine Stout.